dart-lang/site-www/src/tools/dartdevc/faq.md

 [Lazily loading libraries][] is a production use case, and dartdevc isn't intended for production code.
-However, dartdevc could be more helpful and validate that when code uses a deferred library, that code first calls `loadLibrary()`.
+However, dartdevc could validate that when code uses a deferred library, that code first calls `loadLibrary()`.
 For more information, see [SDK issue #2776.][2776]